fmager/real-time/m1_memory_hierarchies/s0_soft_memory_hierarchies.md

 </figcaption>
 </figure>

-If we only view the data through the lens of the permutation array anyway and we read from this vector alot, we might as well execute the permutation.
+If we only view the data through the lens of a single permutation array anyway and we read from this vector alot, we might as well execute the permutation.
 If we wanted to be able to undo the permutation, we could just keep track of the permutation we executed and undo it later.
 But we should now be able to get back